House of Bourbon-Parma: Return to the Bourbons

-After Marie Louise's death in 1847, the duchy was restored to the Bourbon-Parma line, which had been ruling the tiny duchy of Lucca.
-As part of the return the Duchy of Guastalla was transferred to the Duchy of Modena.
-The Bourbons ruled until 1859, when they were driven out by a revolution following the Sardinian victory in their war against Austria.
+After Marie Louise's death in 1847, the duchy was restored to the Bourbon-Parma line, which had been ruling the tiny Duchy of Lucca.
+As part of the return, the Duchy of Guastalla was transferred to the Duchy of Modena.
+The Bourbons ruled until 1859, when they were driven out by a revolution following the Franco-Sardinian victory in their war against Austria.

-The duchies of Parma, Piacenza and Guastalla and the duchy of Lucca joined with the Grand Duchy of Tuscany and the duchy of Modena to form the United Provinces of Central Italy in December 1859, and were annexed to the Kingdom of Sardinia in March 1860.
+The duchies of Parma, Piacenza and Guastalla and the Duchy of Lucca joined with the Grand Duchy of Tuscany and the Duchy of Modena to form the United Provinces of Central Italy in December 1859, and were annexed to the Kingdom of Sardinia in March 1860.

-The House of Bourbon continues to claim the title of duke of Parma to this day.
+The House of Bourbon continues to claim the title of Duke of Parma to this day.
 Carlos-Hugo (Carlist pretender to the Spanish throne in the 1970s) held the title from 1977 to his death.
 His son now claims the title.